Seasonal Planning for South Africa Travel

 Those dreaming of a sunny beach getaway should take a trip to Durban and the KwaZulu-Natal coast, where the water is warm and the weather is sunny and dry.

 If you're planning to stay around Cape Town in winter, you'll benefit from low rates and lots of availability.
 The downside is that it's likely to be quite cold and wet, with afternoons in museums and rare sunny days for hiking Table Mountain.
 For this reason, we'd suggest leaving the Western Cape for autumn, spring, or summer, if possible.

-National Arts Festival.
-Makhanda (Grahamstown), in Eastern Cape, hosts South Africa’s largest arts festival, featuring genres from art to fringe theater.
+National Arts Festival, Makhanda.
+Makhanda (Grahamstown), in Eastern Cape, hosts South Africa's largest arts festival, featuring genres from art to fringe theater.
 Performances take place in dozens of venues across town.
 Pack warm clothes—at almost 2,000 feet (600 m) elevation, Makhanda can get chilly.

 Vodacom Durban.
-Part horse race, part fashion spectacular, South Africa’s top sports event is the equivalent of Royal Ascot or the Kentucky Derby—drawing huge crowds to a social scene par excellence.
+Part horse race, part fashion spectacular, South Africa's top sports event draww huge crowds to a social scene par excellence.
 Fashionistas and thoroughbreds strut their stuff at Durban's Greyville Racecourse.
 Book your accommodation in Durban well ahead.

 Knysna Oyster Festival.
 Timed to the early July school holidays, this 10-day festival spans sporting events from cycling to running, plus cooking classes and competitions, wine and whiskey tastings, live music, and all the oysters you can eat.

 When's the Best Time to Visit South Africa?